Min Kyung-hoon: 2007-2014: Solo activity and military life

 On December 4, 2007, Min released his first solo album "Im · pres · sive", with the advice of Buzz members and the solicitation of his former agency.
-The album received a lukewarm reception, as did the digital single, "Day", which was released on December 12, 2008.
 Until 2009, Min and Buzz took a hiatus.
 During this time, Min hardly left his house and suffered from severe depression and weight gain.
 He claims that during this "slump", he drank alcohol as soon as he woke up, and drank again to fall asleep.

 Min recovered and returned to music.
 On February 4, 2010, the mini-album "Reunion" was announced officially.
 The title song "I Love You" is one of his most popular solo songs.
 Min released the digital single "It's Alright" on March 29, 2010 and the soap opera My Life Is Beautiful OST "My Eternal Love", but there was no follow-up activity.
 In October and November 2010, he participated as a guest vocalist by singing his digital single "Wounded" and "Buzz 2" album "Fuzz-Buzz".

 On June 27, 2011, Min released his second solo album "Picnic".
 The album had many new attempts, including fast tempo and lively songs, a change from rock ballads, a genre Min is known for.
 It had lower album sales compared to the previous album.

 On March 6, 2012, after the release of his digital single "Look Back" on March 2, Min suddenly began his military service.
 He joined the Uijeongbu 306 supporters and served for 21 months.
 While Min was serving in the military band, he performed military band performances and concert train performances.
 Min finished his military service on December 5, 2013, and fans and Buzz members gathered and congratulated him.